-There is growing speculation that a Windstream bankruptcy and massive downsizing is imminent in the wake of a devastating court ruling, which was handed down by the U.S. District Court of the Southern District of New York on February 15.
+There is growing speculation that a Windstream bankruptcy and massive downsizing are imminent in the wake of a devastating court ruling, which was handed down by the U.S. District Court of the Southern District of New York on February 15.

 The Story So Far

-The court ruled that in 2015 when Windstream spun out its internally-managed real estate trust Uniti Group, that it improperly transferred over $300 million worth of assets that served as security for bonds issued by Aurelius Capital Management LP.
+The court ruled that in 2015 when Windstream spun out its internally-managed real estate trust Uniti Group, it improperly transferred over $300 million worth of assets that served as security for bonds issued by Aurelius Capital Management LP.
 Uniti Group is Windstream’s largest customer, with assets that include over 4 million fiber strand miles and around 850 wireless towers.

 In an interview with Bloomberg, Morningstar Analyst Matthew Dolgin said: “If the verdict is upheld throughout all potential appeals, we think there is a reasonable probability that Windstream would be forced into bankruptcy.”

-Anders Bylund of the Motley Fool was more blunt in his assessment: “Windstream has been circling the drain for years, but the situation is reaching a critical point in a quicker and more dramatic fashion than expected.
+Anders Bylund of the Motley Fool was blunter in his assessment: “Windstream has been circling the drain for years, but the situation is reaching a critical point in a quicker and more dramatic fashion than expected.
 The court decision will be appealed to a higher court, but Windstream’s rearview mirror already looks back at many years of dwindling revenue and shrinking cash flows.
 Whatever happens to Aurelius and its claims, I don’t see a future for this company.”

 At the end of trading on February 19, shares of Windstream stock plunged 62 percent below the close on February 15 (before the court ruling was made public), while shares of Uniti stock dropped 39 percent.